 This yearly average decreases as you move north in the province and increases as you move south and east (except on the island).
 For example:

-- A solar system in Kelowna would produce about 5661 kWh of power
+- A solar system in Kelowna would produce about 5661 kWh of energy

-- A solar system in Victoria will produce 5456 kWh of power
+- A solar system in Victoria will produce 5456 kWh of energy

-- A solar system in Vancouver will produce 4841 kWh of power
+- A solar system in Vancouver will produce 4841 kWh of energy

-For comparison, here is what a 5 kW solar system looks like:
+For comparison, here is what a 5 kW solar system looks like in East Kootenay, BC: